blacklane/stubbed-mock/CONTRIBUTING.md

-# Contributing guidelines
+# Contributing Guide

-First of all, don't be afraid of contributing.
-Every contribution has value, and we really appreciate external people helping out.
-In case you are unsure about anything related to your contribution, we'll be there every step of the way to help.
-Let's do this together.
+First of all, thank you for being here!
+And don't be afraid of contributing.
+Every contribution has value, and we appreciate the help.
+If you're unsure about anything, feel free to reach out to a maintainer.
+We'll be there to help every step of the way.

+Let's do this together :muscle:

-#### Table of contents
+### Table of contents

 - [Code of Conduct](#code-of-conduct)
 - [Issues, requests and questions](#issues-requests-and-questions)